Pour the oil into a big cooking pot and on high heat saute the diced onion with salt until it gets a translucent/glassy look for about 3 - 5 minutes.

 Not every sauerkraut have been created equal.
 Drain the sauerkraut from its brine if it's too sour.
 A short rinse under the tap also would work wonders but keep in mind that this is a naturally sour dish.

-The dish is ready to be served but we can take the meat out and put it under the grill for a short time to get a more presentable color.
+The dish is ready to be served but we can take the meat out and put it under the broiler for a short time to get a more presentable color.

 Thanks for using my recipe!
 Check out www.SunCakeMom.com for more treats!